profile_picture

 gfikioris [at] cs [dot] cornell [dot] edu

-I am a third year PhD student in the theory group at Cornell University.
+I am a fourth year PhD student in the theory group at Cornell University.
 I am very fortunate to be advised by Éva Tardos and be supported by the NDSEG fellowship.
 I am broadly working on Algorithmic Game Theory and Learning Theory problems.
-My most recent work has been on Mechanism Design and Online Learning with global constraints.
+My most recent work has been on Mechanism Design and/or Online Learning with global constraints.

 Before coming to Cornell, I received my BSE from the department of Electrical and Computer Engineering at the National Technical University of Athens.
 I completed my undergraduate thesis with Dimitris Fotakis, titled Perturbation Stability for Mechanism Design.